enthought/envisage/docs/source/tasks_user_manual/extensibility.rst

    A list of ``TaskExtension`` instances.
 A ``TaskExtension`` is a bundle of menu bar, tool bar, and dock pane additions to an existing task.
-This class is discussed in detail in :ref:`extending-a-task`.
+This class is discussed in detail in the subsection on :ref:`extending-a-task`.

 .. _tasks-applications: